 Should the interviewer’s voice be heard on screen?

 That’s an aesthetic question that nobody but the director can answer.
-However if you plan to include audio of the interviewer asking questions during interviews, we recommend micing them up properly (often with a simple lav microphone).
+However, if you plan to include audio of the interviewer asking questions during interviews, we recommend micing them up properly (often with a simple lav microphone).
 Poor audio can take the viewer out of the film faster than anything else and it feels very amateurish.
-For more on this topic, we’ve written an whole article answering the question should the questions be heard on screen?
+For more on this topic, we’ve written a whole article answering the question should the questions be heard on screen?

 Is there any reason I shouldn’t just get a cheaper wired lav microphone instead of a more expensive wireless one?